heliguy4599/antlerscript-docs/structure-of-a-file.md

 ```

 ## Class Files
-The structure of Class Files are a little more complex, these files *are* classes.
+The structure of class files are a little more complex, these files *are* classes.
 Please read `classes.md` if you need to familiarize yourself more with AntlerScript's classes.\
 (Yes I know I haven't wrote this yet, AHHHHH)

-The beginning of a Class File can start with imports, but *must* contain  `$classfile SomeClassName` (the SomeClassName part is up to you to change).
+The beginning of a class file can start with imports, but *must* contain  `$classfile SomeClassName` (the SomeClassName part is up to you to change).

 It is good practice to ensure the filename is a snake_case version of the class name, but this is not required.

 Essentially, these files are a class expression, but without the `Class(...)` surrounding the body.
-This means that the only things allowed at the top level of non-main files are variable declarations and class-directives.
+This means that the only things allowed at the top level of class files are variable declarations and class-directives.

 Here is an example of a class file, `circle.atl`: